 To adjust the indenting for bullet points, place you text cursor in a bulleted or numbered line in Microsoft Word.
 Then, in the Format menu, click on Bullets and Numbering.
-In the Bullets and Numbering window, click on the Customize button on one of the first three tabs, depending on the type of list you are changing the indentation for.
+In the Bullets and Numbering window, click on the Customize button on one of the first three tabs, depending on the type of list you are changing.

 In the next window that opens, you can adjust the indent size for the bullet position and the text position.
 At the bottom of that window, you can preview how the indentation sizing will look and make changes accordingly until you get it the way you want.